Without Prejudice

 Quotes from interviews:

--"People must see why they support the leader.
-This will only work when he shows a vision of the future"
+-"People need to see why they support the leader.
+This will only work when the leader shows a vision of the future"

 -"We have no sense of the future now.
 The leader must bring it back"

--"For most silent people, this leader must show them that they are not alone.
-What could be better"
+-"For most silent people, this leader must show them that they aren’t alone.
+That things could get better"

-In the second group of respondents, the most undesirable trait of a leader was populism (32%).
-The second most important factor (for 24% of respondents) was elitism and isolation from the people.
+In the second group of respondents, populism was the most undesirable trait of a leader (32%).
+Elitism and detachment from the people came second (24%) .

-Respondents are looking for a leader who will avoid arrogance and difficult political discussions and will be honest, sincere, close to the people, with a clear plan of action and non-violent methods.
+Respondents are seeking a leader who is not arrogant, avoids complex political discussions, and maintains honesty, sincerity, and a close connection to the people, with a clear plan of action and non-violent methods.

 Diversity of Audience

-The study involved 105 people from various social classes and professions, including men and women living both in Russia and abroad.
-This emphasizes the representativeness of the data.
+The research included 105 people from various social backgrounds and professions, encompassing both men and women living in Russia and abroad.
+This diversity ensures the representativeness of the data.

 Apolitical before the war

-A significant portion of respondents emphasized that before the war they were not interested in politics and did not follow opposition movements.
-This is important, since the study records the transformation of the views of "ordinary people" not involved in political activism.
+A significant portion of respondents emphasized that before the war they were not interested in politics and were not engaged with opposition movements.
+This is important as it highlights the shift in the perspectives of "ordinary people" not involved in political activism.

 The value of "ordinary votes"

-It is emphasized that the respondents do not belong to a narrow activist layer.
-Their answers show honest, unbiased views, which makes the results of the study more reliable for analyzing public opinion.
+It is noteworthy that the respondents do not belong to a narrow activist segment Their answers reflect honest, unaffiliated views, which makes the results of the research more reliable for analyzing public opinion.

 General deterioration

-Since the beginning of the war, most respondents noted a deterioration in their psycho-emotional state: depression, anxiety, and a feeling of hopelessness.
-Many complained of isolation, fear of the future and loss of the meaning of life.
+Since the beginning of the war, most respondents have reported a decline in their psycho-emotional well-being experiencing depression, anxiety, and a feeling of hopelessness.
+Many complained of isolation, fear of the future, and despair.

 Adaptation through avoidance

 Some respondents managed to restore their inner balance by avoiding news and focusing on their personal lives or work.
-This indicates natural defense mechanisms aimed at maintaining stability.
+This indicates the use of natural defense mechanisms aimed at preserving stability.

 Long term effects

 Even those who have adapted acknowledge that this is a temporary condition.
-They still feel stressed due to the uncertainty associated with the situation in the country and the possible development of events.
+They still feel stressed due to the uncertainty associated with the situation in the country and the potential future developments.

 Disappointment and distance

-Most respondents expressed disappointment in the current opposition.
+The majority of respondents expressed disappointment with the current opposition.

 The main reasons:

 — Geographic isolation.
-Opposition leaders located abroad are perceived as being out of touch with real life in Russia.
+Opposition leaders based abroad are seen as being out of touch with real life in Russia.

 — Disunity.
-Frequent conflicts and the lack of a unified strategy undermine the opposition’s credibility.
+Frequent internal conflicts and the lack of a unified strategy have eroded the opposition’s credibility.

 — Accusatory rhetoric.
-Some respondents noted that the collective accusation of Russians for responsibility for the war causes rejection.
+Some respondents feel alienated by the rhetoric that blames all Russians for the war.

 Keeping hope alive